ntk148v/awesome-stars/README.md

 - [Text-Search-Engine](https://github.com/logicx24/Text-Search-Engine) - A crappy search engine for text files that I made on one of my many NYC-SF plane flights.
 - [acora](https://github.com/scoder/acora) - Fast multi-keyword search engine for text strings
 - [hubcommander](https://github.com/Netflix/hubcommander) - A Slack bot for GitHub organization management -- and other things too
-- [moto](https://github.com/spulec/moto) - Moto is a library that allows your python tests to easily mock out the boto library
+- [moto](https://github.com/spulec/moto) - A library that allows you to easily mock out tests based on AWS infrastructure.
 - [python-rtmbot](https://github.com/slackapi/python-rtmbot) - A framework for receiving and interacting with events from Slack's RTM API
 - [coala](https://github.com/coala/coala) - coala provides a unified command-line interface for linting and fixing all your code, regardless of the programming languages you use.
 - [paramiko](https://github.com/paramiko/paramiko) - The leading native Python SSHv2 protocol library.